mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_quantities_and_units_library.md

 ---
-title: "A motivation, scope, and plan for a physical quantities and units library"
+title: "A motivation, scope, and plan for a quantities and units library"
-document: P2980R1
+document: D2980R1
 date: today
 audience:
   - Library Evolution Working Group